victor7w7r/036vue/README.md

 - axios: Promise based HTTP client for the browser
 - sass: For nested and optimized CSS
+- pinia: "The Vue Store that you will enjoy using"

 ### Change to blank template